- Class: Mammalia (Mammals)

 AT THE ZOO

 During his long flight from the Congo he was allowed free run of the airplane!
-Soon after his arrival in San Diego he was placed in our Children’s Zoo, where his gentle and affectionate nature made a big hit with all.
+Soon after his arrival in San Diego he was given a home in our Children’s Zoo, where his gentle and affectionate nature made a big hit with all.
 He was raised with a young gorilla, orangutan, and chimpanzee for company, and what adventures they had!
 In 1962, 6-year-old female Linda arrived here from the Antwerp Zoo in Belgium.
 They immediately became fast friends, and the pair produced 3 male and 7 female offspring over 18 years at the San Diego Zoo.